 Customers now prefer to express themselves online due to social media.
-Hospitality businesses can determine which aspects of their loyalty program draw clients in and which turn them off using AI and ML.
+AI in Hospitality Industry can determine which aspects of their loyalty program draw clients in and which turn them off using AI and ML.

 Customer relationship management (CRM) is increasingly more important than ever to engage, attract, and keep customers.
 CRMs also help businesses increase repeat business, which is 10-15 times less expensive than bringing in new customers or OTA clients.
 Using CRM software can grow your property's repeat business and maintain an "automated conversation" with your guests throughout their customer journey.
 It includes providing them with helpful information like weather forecasts for their stay, information about on-site and nearby events, tailored upsells and upgrades based on their value or membership status, etc. The AI-powered CRM solution automates the dialogues with the guest before, during, and after their stay and offers them personalized information, offers, upgrades, and upsells.

 AI in hospitality is not futuristic.
 The use of AI in the hospitality sector is yet in its infancy.
-The onset of the AI era is disrupting both the front- and back-of-house staff's operations and how customers will soon experience "hospitality."
+The onset of the Artificial intelligence customer experience is disrupting both the front- and back-of-house staff's operations and how customers will soon experience "hospitality."